NalaliiaPV/Visualization-Webinar-funnel/project_details.md

 ### Iteration 2.

-Every day I open Calendly and Zoom, download tables with data, store them in Google spreadsheets, process and join the data with formulas, calculate the CRs.
+Every day I open Calendly and Zoom, download tables with data, store them in **Google spreadsheets**, process and join the data with formulas, calculate the CRs.

 +++ I spend a little less time

 --- in a table it is not convenient to build different slices based on data

-Итерация 3. Гроу тим автоматизирует с помощью лоу-код инструмента выгрузку из Zoom в гуглтаблицу. Подключаю гуглтаблицы, хранящие данные о регистрациях и явках, к ГДС. Собираю дашборд.
-+ с данными в дашборде работать удобно. Много фильтров, много графиков и таблиц. Они закрывают все запросы пользователей, и новые визуалы добавить очень легко.
-- все еще приходится выгружать данные из Calendly вручную каждый день.

-Итерация 4.
-Calendly и Zoom заменил другой сервис - Бигмаркер. Появился ДВХ. У меня уже появились 2 аналитика в прямом подчинении и 1 в проектном. Я добилась выделения ресурса разработки для интеграций. Составила технические требования для них: какие конкретно данные с какой частотой мы хотим выгружать их Бигмаркера в ДВХ. Создала задачу в Джире, где прописала эти требования. Встретилась с продакт менеджером разработчиков - задачу взяли в спринт. Через 2 недели интеграции были реализованы. Мои аналитики проверили данные - все в порядке. Я составила ТЗ для одного из аналитиков на создание датасета в PostgreSQL, и ТЗ для другого аналитика на визуализацию в Double cloud. Контролировала процесс, проверяла результат - готово!

-+ данные обновляются автоматически каждое утро
-+ дашборды удобны и покрывают ключевые запросы пользователей.

-что мы видим на дашборде:
+### Iteration 3.

+Grow Team automated uploading from Zoom to Google spreadsheet using a low-code tool after I insisted.
+I connected Google spreadsheets storing data on webinar registrations and visits to the Google data studio (visualization tool).
+I put together the dashboard.

++++ It’s convenient to work with data in the dashboard.
+Lots of filters, lots of graphs and tables.
+They cover all user requests, and it’s very easy to add new visuals.

+--- still have to manually download data from Calendly every day.

+### Iteration 4.

+Calendly and Zoom were replaced by Bigmarker.
+DWH appeared.
+I already have 2 analysts under direct subordination and 1 under project subordination.
+I secured the allocation of development resources for integrations.
+I drew up technical requirements for them: what specific data and how often do we need to transfer from BigMarker to the DWH.
+I created a task in Jira, where I wrote down these requirements.
+I met with the developers product manager - the task was taken into a sprint.

+After 2 weeks the integrations were implemented.
+My analysts checked the data - everything was in order.
+I compiled the terms of reference for one of the analysts for creating a dataset in PostgreSQL, and the terms of reference for another analyst for visualization in Double cloud.
+I controlled the process, checked the result - done!

++++ data is updated automatically every morning

++++ dashboards are convenient and cover key user requests.

+What can we see on the dashboard: